 - Pay off any existing debts

-If you have to prioritise, the highest interest debts should be paid off first, saving you literally hundreds or thousands of pounds in interest payments.
+If you have to prioritize, the highest interest debts should be paid off first, saving you literally hundreds of thousands of pounds in interest payments.

 - Set up an emergency fund